John Mahoney

-Charles John Mahoney (June 20, 1940 – February 4, 2018) was an English-American actor.
+Charles John Mahoney (June 20, 1940 – February 4, 2018) was an English-born American actor.
 He played retired police officer Martin Crane on the NBC sitcom Frasier from 1993 to 2004, receiving nominations for two Golden Globe Awards and two Primetime Emmy Awards.

 After moving from England to the United States, Mahoney began his career in Chicago as a member of the Steppenwolf Theatre Company.
 He earned the Tony Award for Best Featured Actor in a Play for his performance in the 1986 Broadway revival of John Guare's The House of Blue Leaves, and went on to achieve wider recognition for his roles in the films Suspect and Moonstruck (both 1987).
 Other credits included Tin Men (1987), Frantic, Eight Men Out (both 1988), Say Anything...
 (1989), Barton Fink (1991), Striking Distance, In the Line of Fire (both 1993), Reality Bites (1994), The American President (1995), Primal Fear (1996), and The Broken Hearts Club (2000).
 He also voiced roles in animated films such as Antz (1998), The Iron Giant (1999), and Atlantis: The Lost Empire (2001).

 Early life and education

 Charles John Mahoney was born in Blackpool, England, on June 20, 1940, the seventh of eight children.
 His father, Reg, was a baker who played classical piano, and his mother, Margaret (née Watson), was a housewife who loved reading.
 His paternal grandfather was Irish.
 The family had been evacuated to Blackpool from their home city of Manchester when it was heavily bombed during World War II.
 Mahoney started school at St Joseph's College.

 After the war, the family moved back to Manchester, where Mahoney grew up in the suburb of Withington and discovered acting at the Stretford Children's Theatre.
 His parents' marriage was not happy.
 They would not speak to each other for long periods of time—and when they did, it often led to heated arguments.
 The family situation, combined with the war, fueled Mahoney's interest in acting and he vowed to leave Manchester.

-Mahoney moved to the United States aged 18 in 1959 when his older sister Vera (a war bride living in rural Illinois, where he had visited in 1951) agreed to sponsor him.
+Mahoney moved to the United States aged 18 in 1959, when his older sister Vera (a war bride living in rural Illinois, where he had visited in 1951) agreed to sponsor him.
 He studied at Quincy University before joining the United States Army.
 After graduating from Quincy, he lived in Macomb, Illinois, and earned his master's degree in English from Western Illinois University, where he went on to teach English in the late 1960s before settling in Forest Park, Illinois, and later in Oak Park, Illinois.
 He became a U.S. citizen in 1971 and served as an associate editor of the Quality Review Bulletin medical journal through much of the late 1970s.

 Mahoney made a concerted effort to lose his English accent after joining the U.S. Army, not wanting to "stand out" in his new adopted country.
 He spoke with an American accent for the rest of his life.